Training Vision-Language Transformers from Captions: Understanding the models

-To investigate this representation collapse at scale, we leverage the nocaps dataset \cite{agrawal2019nocaps}.
-Nocaps provides captions for images based on object classes in COCO, similar to COCO, and out of domain.
-By visualizing the embedding similarities of nouns from these three classes with patches in the images, we can determine: 1.
-Are ViLT patches more tightly clustered -- perhaps due to the discriminative training objective and 2.
-How do both models' behaviors change for classes more (or less) like the ImageNet pretraining.
+We leverage the nocaps dataset \citep{agrawal2019nocaps} to investigate representation diversity at scale.
+Nocaps provides captions for images from three buckets: inside COCO (in-domain), similar to COCO (near-domain), and outside COCO (out-domain).
+We compute representation similarities between patches and nouns for these three image buckets separately, and seek to answer the following questions: (1) Are ViLT patches more tightly clustered -- perhaps due to the discriminative training objective, and (2) How do both models' representation diversity change for images more (or less) like ImageNet images.
 In Figure \ref{fig:nocaps}, we see several trends.
-First, ViLT's ``most similar" patch to the noun rarely has a passes 0.1, perhaps indicating that they are not shifting from their pretrained representations.
-Second, we see the mass shift slightly lower as we move from left to right (in-domain to out-of-domain), indicating the model has a harder time finding alignments to novel words. \acronym{} has a markedly different behavior, with a smoother overall set of similarities -- often able to to find a visual patch with high similarity to the query across all conditions. \acronym{} also exhibits an opposite trend where the model's scores climb as we shift out of domain.
-These plots do \textit{not} show if the alignment is semantically meaningful, but they do show starkly different behaviors.
-This concentration of embeddings by ViLT can also be seen visually in examples in the Appendix \ref{sup:examples}.
+First, ViLT's ``most similar" patch to the noun rarely has a similarity greater than 0.1, indicating that information initially coming from two modalities are not well integrated into each other's representations.
+Second, we see the mass of patch-noun similarity distributions for ViLT slightly shift towards zero as we move from in-domain to out-domain, indicating that ViLT's difficulty in finding alignments to novel words. \acronym{} has a significantly smoother distribution of patch-noun similarities. \acronym{} often represents a nontrivial set of patches largely close to nouns across all image buckets.
+Also, the centers of similarity mass do not shift as much as those in ViLT plots as we move to out-domain images.
+A caveat is that these plots do \textit{not} justify the semantic meaningfulness of the alignment, but they do show starkly different behaviors between ViLT and \acronym{}.
+Our findings are supported by more visualized examples in \ref{sup:examples}.

 \paragraph{Image Classification.}